MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-resources.md

 <tbody>
 <tr class="odd">
 <td>[Resource](element-resource.md)</td>
 <td><p>Declares a language, display scale, or DirectX feature level for resources that the package contains.
-The scale and DirectX feature level attributes are common for all resources in the package.</p></td>
+The scale and DirectX feature level attributes are common for all resources in the package.</p><p>Note: Beginning in Windows 10, version 1803, the Resource element can be omitted. </p></td>
 </tr>
 </tbody>
 </table>